X-Zero-L/schemaforge-ai/README.md

 ## 🛠️ Advanced Configuration

-See the [configuration documentation](docs/configuration.md) for more information about customization options:
+See the [configuration documentation](docs/configuration.md) for more information about customization options.

-- Custom system prompts
-- Retry behavior
-- Timeout settings
-- Model-specific parameters
-- Caching options

 ## 🔮 Future Plans